elfhosted/elfhosted.com/docs/app/shluflix.md

 Shluflix is a simple Stremio Addon, which attempts to provide an HTTP stream for your chosen content.

-ElfHosted provides a public, community version of MediaFusion at https://shluflix.elfhosted.com (*with individual and global rate-limits*), and per-user, private, un-rate-limited instances.
+ElfHosted provides a public, community version of Shluflix at https://shluflix.elfhosted.com (*with individual and global rate-limits*), and per-user, private, un-rate-limited instances.

 {% include 'app.md' %}
 {% include 'app_access.md' %}